 Indications of Low T (Testosterone)

-In past decades, males were less educated about testosterone; many were not aware that low T could be the underlying cause of their decreased vitality, lack of libido, brain fog, drowsiness, and multitude of other debilitating symptoms.
+In past decades, males were less educated about testosterone.
+Many were not aware that low T could be the underlying cause of their debilitating symptoms.

-Due to recent advances in our understanding of low T and its prevalence, endocrinologists and pharmaceutical companies alike have been more proactive about direct-to-consumer marketing, making men aware that they should have their testosterone levels checked if they are experiencing symptoms.
-This is especially pertinent for men over 30, as research suggests that testosterone levels start to decline right around this age.
+Due to recent advances in our understanding of low T and its prevalence, endocrinologists and pharmaceutical companies alike have been more proactive about direct-to-consumer marketing.
+Men are becoming more aware that they should have their testosterone levels checked if they are experiencing specific symptoms.
+Having testosterone levels checked is pertinent for men over 30, as research suggests that testosterone levels start to decline right around this age.

 - Erectile dysfunction (impotence)